tmytek/tlkcore-examples/README.md

 # BBox API Document
-Version: v1.2.4
+Version: v3.0.5
-Release date: Dec 26, 2019
+Release date: Aug., 2020

 ## Introduction

 BBox API helps developers building their own applications.
 The release format is DLL and currently only support Windows operating system.
-The tested environment is Visual Studio and LabView 2015.
+The tested environment is Visual Studio and LabView 2019.

-Please refer to the README.md inside each folder for different language.
+Please refer to the README.md inside each folder for different programming language.